asap19-eureka-house-ad-green.png

 administrative leaders in a business meeting

-You'll find leadership training in all ASAP resources, from webinars and courses to PACE certification and our in-person events, EA Ignite and the Administrative Professionals Conference (APC).
+You'll find leadership training in all ASAP resources—from webinars and courses to the PACE certification and our in-person events, EA Ignite (EAI) and the Administrative Professionals Conference (APC).
 But what learning gaps do you need to fill?

-The ASAP team went to the HR event SHRM and talked to experts about the skills admins need to stay on top of for their career development.
+The ASAP team attended SHRM24, the world's largest HR conference, and spoke with experts about the skills admins need to stay on top of for their career development.
 One person we spoke with was Jon Lewis, Director of Development at Aspire Leadership.

-Check out our conversation with Jon below and stay tuned for The Admin Edge podcast season recorded at SHRM 2024.
+Check out our conversation with Jon below and stay tuned for Season 4 of The Admin Edge podcast recorded at SHRM24!

 Jon Lewis: A big part is making sure you're always adding new tools to your leadership toolbox.
 And as an administrator, making sure that your team has access to leadership training.